Inline Skating Tricks for Beginners

 You can always put the free foot down for more support and stability if it starts feeling like you’re losing balance.

-Start off in the right skating stance — toes together, your hands on your hips, and your knees bent.
+Start off in the right skating stance — toes together, chest up, and your knees bent.
 Your chest needs to stay over your knees.
 Keep your core strong, that is, keep your tummy tucked in nice and strong.
+And your head needs to look over your shoulder so you can see where you’re moving.
+Also, you never want to lean backward or you’ll fall and hit the back of your head, which is never pretty.

-To practice slalom skating, you’ll need cones, 5 should be enough.
-Place the cones roughly 1.5 meters apart at first.
+To practice slalom skating, you’ll need cones, 10-20 should be enough.
+Place the cones roughly 1 meter apart at first.
 And as you get better at slalom skating, you can place the cones even closer.

-Now, start skating forward to build up some speed.
+So, start skating forwards to build up some momentum.
 Then, position your skates in the scissor stance, right foot slightly forward.
-At this point, ride around the cone and revert to the scissor stance but this time with the left foot slightly forward.
+Next, ride around the first cone and revert to the scissor stance but this time with the left foot slightly forward.

 After mastering the initial movement, repeat it for all the other cones.
 Upon completing your simple slalom course, turn around and start skating in the direction you came from.

-Once you’ve masted forward slalom inline skating, you can advance to the more challenging forward criss-cross slalom skating.
+Once you’ve mastered forward slalom inline skating, you can advance to the more challenging forward crisscross slalom skating and backward slalom.

 What if you want a wider arc?
 All you need to do to achieve this goal is to have more weight over the toe wheel.
 When you do that, it’ll add a little more momentum to steer the movements.